Answers to Questions About Online Cheating During COVID-19CONTACT US NOW FOR A CONSULTATION

 Should I still hire a lawyer if my school’s Code of Conduct says I am not permitted to bring a lawyer to the hearing?

 Most institutional policies will prohibit the presence of a lawyer in the actual student conduct proceedings.
 However, this does not mean that you are not entitled to have a lawyer.
 In fact, because you will be facing the proceedings on your own, it will likely be even more important that you have a cheating defense lawyer prepare you for any meetings, interviews or hearings, help you collect relevant evidence, and assist you in preparing any written statements.
 The policy will likely allow you to bring an “advisor” with you to serve as an emotional support person and to help with understanding the process, but this individual will not be permitted to speak at any proceeding.

-A lawyer can meet with your advisor with you to advise on how to best handle a formal proceeding and how to best provide support.
+An attorney can meet with your advisor with you to advise on how to best handle a formal proceeding and how to best provide support.
 This can include, for example, something as important as educating an advisor to recognize when you might need a break in the proceeding.
-A lawyer can also play out various scenarios with you prior to the proceeding taking place, and help you better anticipate how to respond to unfamiliar situations.
-And ultimately, if the proceeding does not result in your favor, a lawyer can help you identify and pursue any legal options that you might be entitled to pursue under applicable state and federal laws.
+An attorney can also play out various scenarios with you prior to the proceeding taking place, and help you better anticipate how to respond to unfamiliar situations.
+And ultimately, if the proceeding does not result in your favor, an attorney can help you identify and pursue any legal options that you might be entitled to pursue under applicable state and federal laws.

 Our highly experienced Conduct Code attorneys understand the issues facing college students and stand ready to defend you against any type of college conduct violation.
 Call Duffy Law, LLC today at 203-946-2000 to schedule a confidential consultation.